Maryland residents who are homebound and at least 60 or older, and their spouse of any age.

 Maryland residents who are at least 60 or older who meet 130% Federal poverty income guidelines.

-My Groceries To Go!
-Fact Sheet
+My Groceries to Go!
+Flyer

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.